Capital One Case Interview: Complete Guide (2026)

 After completing the math, discuss what the results mean.
 Do not just state the number.
 Connect it back to the case objective and identify additional considerations.

 You: The expected first-year profit of $202,920 just meets our friend's target of $200,000.
-However, construction and equipment costs are one-time expenses totaling $615,000.
-In year two and beyond, profits could jump to roughly $818,000 since those costs will not recur.
-I would also want to explore whether staffing levels could be optimized during slower morning hours to reduce costs further.
+However, construction and equipment costs are one-time expenses totaling $615,000, so profits could jump to roughly $818,000 in year two and beyond.
+I would also want to explore whether staffing levels could be reduced during slower morning hours to cut costs further.

 End with a clear, structured recommendation.
 State your answer, give two to three supporting reasons, and suggest next steps.

 You: I recommend that our friend should open the mini-golf course.
-First, it meets the $200,000 first-year profit target.
-Second, profits will increase significantly in year two since construction and equipment costs will not repeat.
-For next steps, I would want to assess the competitive landscape and confirm that our friend has the capabilities to run the business successfully.
+It meets the $200,000 first-year profit target, and profits will increase significantly in year two since construction and equipment costs will not repeat.
+For next steps, I would want to assess local competitors and confirm that our friend has the capabilities to run the business successfully.

 Having a repeatable structure for your recommendation makes it easy for the interviewer to follow and score you well.
 This same seven-step approach works for any Capital One case.